samMitchell650/EthereumOptions/README.md

 ### Writing an Option

-When you write an option, option tokens are created on a one-to-one basis the amount that you supply.
+When you write an option, option tokens are created on a one-to-one basis to the amount that you supply.
 You can then sell these option tokens on a DEX for a premium, and the buyer now has the right to exercise against your contributed collateral.

 First find the correct address for the contract type, expiration timestamp, and strike you want from the factory contract.
 For both a call and put option you will call the writeOption function, however, there are different parameters depending on the type.